ESSAYS

 Rod Clendenen passed away on June 16, 2003 at his farm in Watsonville, surrounded by his wife and six children.

 Twilight tints the mountains lavender.
 I stand just outside the split-rail fence that divides my suburban home from the untamed wilderness, the artificial from the natural, the fleeting from the eternal, the present from the past.
 Before me sprawl the wooded foothills, undulating with oaks and buckeyes, where my children play.
 Beyond, in purple layers spiked with redwoods, rise the forested hills where their grandfather once played.
 Down their far side, in the invisible distance, roll the orchard hills where I played as a child, and where my father now lies fading in the old white farmhouse.
-The hills are forever; childhood, alas, but a flicker.

 Yet even as nature robs me of his existence, I know that it is through nature that I will forever detect my father’s presence.
 I am sure to find him in sun-spattered, backlit woods, in the rich scent of warm plowed earth, in the brash squawk of the stellar jay, in the mineral taste of a mountain stream.
 And wherever a trout ripples the dappled water, I will again be a child trudging along beside him, his big warm hand over mine.